brtl-fhc/lolxml-common/README.md

 		</signs>
 	</data>
 ```
+The xmlns="" attribute is needed for the data elements to be local.
+It resets the
+default namespace to "no namespace".
+An alternative to doing this is having a prefix
+for the LolXML namespace.
+Both alternatives are used in the example grammars and unit
+tests.

 Data is selected from, exp elements, which declare XPath expressions.
 The XPath string found in the value attribute will be parsed